The Airmen's Stories - P/O G J Drake

 Above image courtesy of Dudley Schnetler (nephew).

-With his training completed at RAF Osbourne and now graded as a Pilot Officer on probation, Drake arrived for the 10th course at 5 OTU Ashton Down on 23rd March 1940.
+With his training completed at RAF Osbourne and now graded as a Pilot Officer on probation, Drake arrived for the 10th course at 5 OTU Aston Down on 23rd March 1940.

 Drake’s colleagues on the course included Pilot Officers AWN Britton, PCB St John, PC Lindsey, CW Passey, SB Parnall and Sergeants D Kirton and JJ Whitfield.
 All of these pilots were successfully passed out on the 20th April and undertook further training, converting to flying either Hurricanes or Spitfires.

 Drake was selected to fly Hurricanes and then posted to 263 Squadron on 21st April, at which time the squadron was still equipped with Gloster Gladiators.

 263 was ordered to Norway to assist the allied troops in their attempt to recapture the port of Trondheim.
 On 24th April eighteen Gladiator Mk 2’s from 263 landed on the frozen surface of Lake Lesjaskog in Norway, the first sortie against the Luftwaffe taking place the next morning.

 On 25th April Drake, along with eight other officers, four Warrant Officers, four Flight Sergeants and 262 other ranks left RAF Filton under the command of F/Lt.
 T Rowlands en route to Dr. Watson’s College in Edinburgh to await further instructions.